microsoft/v8-jsi/README.md

 [![Build Status](https://dev.azure.com/ms/v8-jsi/_apis/build/status/microsoft.v8-jsi?branchName=master)](https://dev.azure.com/ms/v8-jsi/_build/latest?definitionId=321&branchName=master)

 ## Building

+#### Win32
-Run ./localbuild.ps1 in a PowerShell terminal; by default, this will only build the win32 x64 release version of the binary.
+Run `./localbuild.ps1` in a PowerShell terminal; by default, this will only build the win32 x64 release version of the binary.
 Edit the file to specify other platforms, architectures or flavors.

+#### Android
+From the `android` directory, run `./build.sh` in a bash terminal.
+This builds the x64, x86, arm and arm64 debug and release version of the binary for Android.
+Currently, these builds use V8 7.0.276.32 and Android NDK version r21b.

 ### Out-of-sync issues
 Until the JSI headers find a more suitable home, they're currently duplicated between the various repos.
 Code in jsi\jsi should be synchronized with the matching version of JSI from react-native (from https://github.com/facebook/hermes/tree/master/API/jsi/jsi).